bardsleyj/SIAMBookCodes/README.txt

 %
 % >> Deblur1d
 %
 % and then hit enter.
-You will several of the figures corresponding
+This will generate several of the figures
-% to the deblurring example in Chapter 1.
+% corresponding to the deblurring example in Chapter 1.
 %
 % The MatFiles directory contains the true images used in the
 % two-dimensional test cases: satellite.mat, cell.mat, and